The Front-End Immersive Program

 How will this program prepare me for getting a job?

-We will help you build a foundation of the skill set required to become a web developer.
-But we don’t just teach how to code.
-We will also be integrating and building other highly desirable skills (soft skills) that are lacking in many of today’s developers.
+We will help you build a strong foundation required to become a web developer.
+We don’t just teach how to code.
+We will be teaching you how to think like a programmer, and also how to build and utilize other highly desirable skills (soft skills) that are lacking in many of today’s developers.

 When do classes start?